goliatone/wee-things-workshop/tutorials/4-hello-wifi-blink/README.md

 end)
 ```

 The `net.createServer` function takes a callback that gets the current connection instance as an argument.
-We register a listener for the **receive** event, which get's triggered every time we make a request to the HTTP server.
+We register a listener for the **receive** event, which gets triggered every time we make a request to the HTTP server.

 ```lua
 conn:on('receive', function(conn, payload)